betancur

 Senior Lecturer

 Dr. Betancur was born and raised in Medellin, Colombia, where she completed her undergraduate studies in linguistics and literature.
 In 2002 she moved to Spain to complete a master's in literary analysis at the University of Granada.
-For the last sixteen years she has lived in the United States.
+She has lived in the United States for the last twenty years.

 She graduated from the University of Arizona’s doctoral program in Spanish with a focus on Hispanic American literature.
-During her years as a graduate student in the Spanish department she had the opportunity to teach all of the classes that constitute the basic program and the minor.
-She currently works as Assistant Director to the Online Program for the Department of Spanish and Portuguese.
+During her years in the Spanish department she had the opportunity to teach all of the classes that constitute the basic and the minor programs.
+She also worked as Assistant Director to the Online Program helping create and establish online classes.
+Currently she works as Senior Lecturer.

 Currently Teaching